Pylons/akhet/README.txt

-Akhet is a Pylons-like application template for the Pyramid web framework, along with a small library to make Pyramid a bit easier to use.
-It has extensive documentation that covers the differences between Pylons and Pyramid and can serve as a gentle introduction to the Pyramid manual.
+Akhet is a Pyramid library and demo application with a Pylons-inspired API.

 Documentation is in the 'docs' directory.

-(c) 2010-2011 Mike Orr
+(c) 2010-2012 Mike Orr and contributors.
-Copying and derivations permitted under the MIT license, see LICENSE.txt.
+Copying and derivations permitted under MIT license; see LICENSE.txt.

+Contributors:
+* Mike Orr <sluggoster@gmail.com>: author.
+* Mike Merickel: urlparse module.
+* Marcin Lulek: Demo stylesheet.
+* pony.py is derived from "paste.pony" by Ian Bicking (http://pythonpaste.org/).